arcus/education_modules/reproducibility/reproducibility.md

 >However, while many researchers do this work by pointing and clicking using off-the-shelf software, we tried as much as possible to write scripts in the R programming language.<br/><br/>Pointing and clicking generally leaves no traces of important decisions made during data analysis.
 Mouse-driven analyses leave the researcher with a final result, but none of the steps to get that result is saved.
 This makes it difficult to retrace the steps of an analysis, and check the assumptions made by the researcher. <br/><br/> ... <br/><br/>It's easy to understand why many researchers prefer point-and-click over writing scripts for their data analysis.
 Often that's what they were taught as students.
 It's hard work and time-consuming to learn new analysis tools among the pressures of teaching, applying for grants, doing fieldwork and writing publications.
 Despite these challenges, there is an accelerating shift away from point-and-click toward scripted analyses in many areas of science.

 ### Data management and metadata

 **Data management** includes the organization, annotation, and preservation of data and metadata related to your research or clinical project.

 Data management is a critical pain point for many data users.
 What's the best way to wrangle the data files needed to carry out a project?
 Should documents be stored in a common drive?
 Using what kinds of subfolders?
 How should researchers deal with emails that are sent back and forth between researchers to define a specific cohort?
-How should analysts describe and how data is analyzed?
+What is the long-term storage strategy for this data?
+Are there ways to save the data in multiple formats to accomodate unknown future needs?
 Even a small project organized by a single researcher can be complex, and when a team of several researchers and supporting staff are involved, individual data management practices can collide.
 A few topics that fall under the category of data management include:

 * File naming standards for project files
 * The format in which data is collected, and where it is stored